Moniece Slaughter Responds To Nia Riley And Lil Fizz Dating Rumors

 A photo posted by AD (@diggthekicks) on

 Moniece announced last year that she is in a relationship with a woman.
-While recovering from her breast augmentation surgery about 4 months ago, Moniece confirmed the status of her relationship with an Instagram post stating the following:
+While recovering from her breast augmentation surgery about four months ago, Moniece confirmed the status of her relationship with an Instagram post that stated the following.

 AAAAWWWWWW I love her.
 I was pouting because I want what I want when I want it.
 She's been right by my side and she's been my biggest lesson and an even bigger blessing.
 I'm learning that I can't rush love or expect someone to feel what I feel as deeply as I do.
 Or at the same time as I do.
 She remembered in general conversation that i'd mentioned these are my favorite flowers and my favorite color.
 So this was how she asked me.
 And I love it because it was so thoughtful and so simple and this all I want.
 Time.
 Attention.
 Emotional awareness.
 And simplicity.
 Because it requires thought.
 I'm officially off the market ????????❤️???????? @diggthekicks